Lamuji/Cloud-1/README.md

 # Cloud-1

-Introduction to process automation with Ansible and cloud provider tools.
+Introduction to process automation with Ansible and cloud provider tools (AWS).